Miguel Angelo L. Nicolelis

 Dr. Nicolelis pioneering BMI studies have become extremely influential since they offer new potential therapies for patients suffering from severe levels of paralysis, Parkinson’s disease, and epilepsy.
 Today, numerous neuroscience laboratories in the US, Europe, Asia, and Latin America have incorporated Dr. Nicolelis' experimental paradigm to study a variety of mammalian neuronal systems.
 His research has influenced basic and applied research in computer science, robotics, and biomedical engineering.

 Pais-Vieira, M, Yadav, AP, Moreira, D, Guggenmos, D, Santos, A, Lebedev, M, and Nicolelis, MAL.
 "A Closed Loop Brain-machine Interface for Epilepsy Control Using Dorsal Column Electrical Stimulation."
-Scientific reports 6 (January 2016): 32814-.
+Scientific Reports 6 (September 8, 2016): 32814-null.
 Full Text

 Yun, K, Lebedev, M, and Nicolelis, MAL.
 "Prediction of motor timing using nonlinear analysis of local field potentials."
 2007.